Jicxer/splunk-docker/README.md

 # Splunk Study Lab

 Hands-on Splunk admin practice using a Dockerized Splunk instance and a Kali VM as a log source.
-Built while prepping for a network security operations role that's focused on SIEM administration, not SOC analyst work.
+Built while prepping for a network security operations role that's focused on SIEM administration.

 ## Environment Setup